sizious/msys-bash/README.md

 team but for some reason, the fix was removed by the [MinGW](https://osdn.net/projects/mingw/) team.
 This patch restore this.

-**Note:** the temporary files created by the heredoc creation process are not removed from the `%TEMP%` directory, due to a `Permission denied` (`Errno 13`) issue - this could be explained as in *nix system, it's allowed to unlink a file even if you have opened it, which isn't the case on Windows.
+**Note:** Temporary files created by the heredoc creation process are not removed from the `%TEMP%` directory, due to a `Permission denied` (`Errno 13`) issue - this could be explained as in *nix system, it's allowed to unlink a file even if you have opened it, which isn't the case on Windows.